Feel confident making a baked whole fish with these simple instructions. See for yourself just how easy it is to serve a flavourful dinner!

 Honestly, I almost didn’t post this because I forgot to slash the sides of the fish.
 I think you’ll forgive me when I remind you that I have two incredibly hungry, fish-loving bear cubs in the kitchen with me at all times.

-We enjoy it in a pretty purist fashion, with a briny caper, olive and dried tomato salsa, a simple seasonal salad (something like this fennel, citrus and avocado salad) and maybe a slice of bread on the side.
-I never feel the need to add another starchy side dish.
+We enjoy it in a pretty purist fashion, with a briny caper, olive and dried tomato salsa, a simple seasonal salad (something like this Shopska Salad) and maybe a slice of crusty French bread on the side.
+I never feel the need to add a starchy side dish.

 For the fish